mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Broken and cracked asphalt on the pavement; broken and sunken kerbstones, and the whole thing a general mess!, 21st May :- [7600594](https://www.fixmystreet.com/report/7600594)
 - Road is blocked completely with multiple vehicles and fencing,, 21st May :- [7600103](https://www.fixmystreet.com/report/7600103)
 - Pavement not cleaned following fibre broadband cabling last week., 21st May :- [7600080](https://www.fixmystreet.com/report/7600080)
 - Trolley reported now moved to outside play area, 21st May :- [7599817](https://www.fixmystreet.com/report/7599817)